About Billing Procedures

 A number of utilities provide for automatic payment of utility accounts debited from a bank account.
 Some provide for payment by credit or debit cards online.
 The latter is often through a third party and there is often convenience charge.

-Illustrations of Utilities Providing Electronic Bill Payments
+Utilities Providing Electronic Bill Payments

 Gift Certificate Payments